vives-projectwerk-2-2020/particula.devbitapp.be/docs/hardware/README.md

  communications.
 This module has a 20 dBm power amplifier.
 This means that you have an output power of 100mW.
 Because the impedance is now correct, all power will also be radiated effectively.
+ For more information about the specifications, you can look in the [datasheet](https://cdn.sparkfun.com/assets/learn_tutorials/8/0/4/RFM95_96_97_98W.pdf).

 Below you see the RF95 module.
 All pins are brought out through the pins.
  Except the pin that goes to the antenna.